To-Data-Beyond/.github/profile/README.md

 ## 🔍 What we cover

-*Following To Data & Beyond, you will learn about the entire lifecycle of an AI system, from system design to deploying and monitoring.*
+*Following [To Data & Beyond](https://youssefh.substack.com/), you will learn about the entire lifecycle of data science, AI, and Gen AI systems, from system design to implementation and finally to deploying and monitoring.*

+- **GenAI Systems** - From concept to production
-- 🤖 **GenAI Systems** - From concept to production
+- **GenAI Systems** - From concept to production
-- 🔎 **Information Retrieval** - Building scalable search and recommender systems
-- 🏗️ **AI System Design** - Architecture and best practices
 - ⚙️ **AI Engineering** - Hands-on implementation guides
-- 🛠️ **MLOps/LLMOps** - Production deployment and monitoring

 ## 🗞️ Why subscribe to our newsletter and blog?

-Join [Decoding ML](https://decodingml.substack.com/) for proven content on designing, coding, and deploying production-grade AI systems. **Every week, straight to your inbox.**
+Join [To Data & Beyond](https://youssefh.substack.com/) for proven content on designing, coding, and deploying production-grade AI systems. **Every week, straight to your inbox.**

-> No more bedtime stories in Jupyter Notebooks.

 ## 🎓 Our resources on learning AI: